 Were you completely satisfied with the decisions you made?

 Billionaire Ray Dalio taught us that we must acknowledge our own fallibility and constantly remind ourselves that we may be wrong.
 That is why we need to have a system when it comes to investing for retirement.
-A system which we can slavishly follow, so that we don’t feel like a genius one morning and feel like an idiot the next day.
+A system that we can slavishly follow so that we don’t feel like a genius one morning and feel like an idiot the next day.

-A simple and systematic approach through momentum investing
+A simple and systematic approach via momentum investing

-If you have never heard of this, I had a short introduction of momentum investing here.
-I have been used this strategy for long time and I have developed my own system which I called Global Momentum Compass (GMC) Portfolio.
+If you have never heard of this, I had a short introduction to momentum investing here.
+I have been used this strategy for a long time and I have developed my own system which I called Global Momentum Compass (GMC) Portfolio.

 This portfolio is designed with risk management in mind.
 The system has two aims:

-- To mitigate devastating draw down of your investment
+- To mitigate the devastating drawdown of your investment

 - To help you capture the market upside.